GateWay Community College

 If you want to run your own business, you’ll need a contractor’s license from the Arizona Registrar of Contractors (ROC).
 For HVAC, this is typically the C-39 or R-39 classification.

-Arizona's climate means heavy use of air conditioning for much of the year.
-That creates steady demand for skilled HVAC technicians in residential, commercial, and industrial settings.
-Many programs also connect graduates directly with local employers, which can help you start working quickly after school.
+Arizona’s climate means heavy use of air conditioning for much of the year.
+That creates ongoing hiring needs for skilled HVAC technicians in residential, commercial, and industrial settings.
+Many programs also connect graduates directly with local employers, which can help you apply for roles upon completion after school.

 Becoming an HVAC technician in Arizona starts with the right training.
 Focus on accredited programs that emphasize hands-on skills and prepare you for the required certifications.
 Visit schools, talk to instructors, and choose the program that will give you the best start in the field.